 The Group owns office buildings for rent, etc. (including land) in Tokyo.
-Net rental income from rental properties in the FY 2022 is 55 million yen (rental income is recorded under non-operating income, while rental expenses are recorded under non-operating expenses).
+Net rental income from real estate for rent, etc. in FY2023 is 57 million yen (rental revenue is recorded under non-operating income; rental expenses are recorded under non-operating expenses).
 The carrying amount, the amount of increase/decrease during the current fiscal year and the fair value of such rental properties are as follows.

-(Unit: Million yen)

-Carrying amount Fair value at the

-Amount at the beginning of the current fiscal year Amount of increase/decrease during the current fiscal year Amount at the end of the current fiscal year end of the current fiscal year
+Fair value at the end Consolidated balance at Amount of increase/decrease Amount at the end of the of the current fiscal beginning of period during the current fiscal year current fiscal year year 312 (9) 302 1,045

-322 (9) 312 1,081